What is the Fair Debt Collection Practices Act (FDCPA)?

 Step Three: File a complaint with the agencies listed above.

 Step Four: Talk to an attorney who regularly handles debt collection issues for consumers.
-For a referral, call the NYC Financial Justice Hotline at 212-925-4929, or try the National Association of Consumer Advocates.
+For a referral, call the NYC Financial Justice Hotline at 212-925-4929 (or click here to request assistance), or try the National Association of Consumer Advocates.

 Useful Links and Resources